Choosing a "Vacation for One"

 Some electronic readers are surprisingly lightweight and allow you to download hundreds of books and magazines.
 When you bring along an eReader, you won’t have to take up space in your baggage with a selection of reading material.

-Keep your Nook or Kindle where you can get at it easily.
+Keep your eReader where you can get at it easily.
 You never know when you might have a few minutes to fill.

 While traveling, protect your money and valuables by keeping some cash and credit cards in your wallet and additional money and cards in another spot.
 If your wallet is stolen or lost, you will still have money and cards with you.